 eligibility for award consideration.

 A trained assessor will contact the licensee to arrange an

 appointment to visit the establishment and review the criteria

 inspection, but is an opportunity to go through the checklist and

 offer feedback and advice.
 If all the essential criteria are met,

 the premises will receive BBN accreditation.

-Licensees who meet all the Essential criteria and additional
+Licensees who meet all the Mandatory criteria and additional

-Desired and/or Bonus criteria will be considered for an award by a
+Bonus criteria will be considered for an award by a judging panel.

 - When will accreditation and awards be announced?